intellectivelab/docs.intellectivelab.com/_docs/tutorials/configuration-tutorials/unity-case-management-configuration-extjs.md

 ### Unity Case Management (UCM) & ICM

-Unity works with deployed ICM solution and allows to configure UI to work with cases and tasks
+Unity works with deployed ICM solution and allows to configure UI to work with cases and tasks.

 - Cases
     - Case search allows to search for cases based on provided search criteria